Illinois Sexual Harassment Awareness Training

 What makes our sexual harassment online training Illinois-compliant?

-Our courses contain content that meets Illinois compliance requirements while providing modern and relevant sexual harassment training.
-Our Illinois Sexual Harassment training course covers:
+Our one-hour courses contain content that meets Illinois SB75 compliance requirements while providing modern and relevant sexual harassment training.
+Our Illinois-compliant Sexual Harassment training for employees course includes:

 - Flexibility allowing users to move through the course at their own pace while ensuring users still fulfill training requirements